Trump announces blockade after peace talks fail

 U.S. negotiators expected the talks with Iran yesterday to be a brief table-setting meeting to tee up future talks.
 Instead, it turned into continuous negotiations over 21 hours, according to a source familiar with the talks.

-Vance went into these negotiations recognizing that the U.S. and Iran have interacted little over the last 50 years — a dynamic that could foster mistrust and misperceptions, a U.S. official familiar with the talks told NBC News.
+Vance went into the negotiations recognizing that the U.S. and Iran have interacted little over the last 50 years — a dynamic that could foster mistrust and misperceptions, a U.S. official familiar with the talks told NBC News.
 One of his primary goals was to reach mutual understanding of respective objectives and negotiating space.

-It was clear to Vance and the U.S. delegation, the official added, that Iranians did not understand the core U.S. objective: that any deal be anchored by an agreement that Iran never obtain a nuclear weapon.
+It was clear to Vance and the U.S. delegation, the official added, that Iranians did not understand the core U.S. objective: that any deal be anchored by an agreement that Iran would never obtain a nuclear weapon.

-Vance, the official added, also used the talks to probe the counterparties’ own assessment of their position and came away with the conclusion that they had misperceived their negotiating strength — that the Iranians believe they have leverage that the U.S. believes they lack.
+Vance, the official added, also used the talks to probe the counterparties’ own assessment of their positions and came away with the conclusion that they had misperceived their negotiating strength — that the Iranians believe they have leverage that the U.S. believes they lack.

-This is why, the official said, Vance left Islamabad after delivering the final offer.
+This is why, the official said, Vance left Islamabad after having delivered the final offer.
 The Iranians need to recognize that the realities on the ground do not reflect the assumptions they held when they arrived at the negotiations before they will be ready to entertain a serious offer, this person added.

 Vance has said that a deal remains on the table and that it’s up to Iran to accept.